peter-evans/create-pull-request/docs/concepts-guidelines.md

 5. Create another repository secret for the key's passphrase, if applicable. e.g. `GPG_PASSPHRASE`

-6. The following example workflow shows how to use [crazy-max/ghaction-import-gpg](https://github.com/crazy-max/ghaction-import-gpg) to import your GPG key and instruct the action to sign commits by setting the `gpg-sign` input to `true`.
+6. The following example workflow shows how to use [crazy-max/ghaction-import-gpg](https://github.com/crazy-max/ghaction-import-gpg) to import your GPG key and allow the action to sign commits.

    Note that the `committer` email address *MUST* match the email address used to create your GPG key.